Lower Your Debt With Credit Card Debt Settlement

 Finalizing Your Settlement Offer

 The final settlement agreement should be in writing.
-Either draft an agreement of your own or have your credit card company send you an agreement.
+Either draft an agreement of your own or have your credit card company send you an agreement on company letterhead.
 Make sure you and someone from your credit card company have both signed the agreement before you send payment.